sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-857	Minimum Cost to Hire K Workers    		50.0%	Hard
+N worker given with quality[i] and min wage requirement wage[i]. we want to hire k workers for the min amount of money.
+restriction:
+- each worker is paid in the ratio of his quality compared with other workers.
+- each worker must meet min wage requirement.
+greedy:
+- Wi/Qi=Wj/Qj=const with Wi>wage[i] and Wj>=wage[j]. total money=sum(Wi)=A*sum(Q).
+W>=wage[i] then Wi/Qi>=wage[i]/Qi so the max wage[i]/Qi shall be the ratio.
+- to min the money, we need to min ratio A, and sum(Q).
+- if we sort by wage[i]/Qi, then the k group is the last ratio, and Q is put in a heap.
+- once we add a larger ratio, we want to kick out the one with max quality. often seen optimization problem which one to choose first with adding new and kicking out old.
+->>

+<<-861	Score After Flipping Matrix    		73.1%	Medium
+choose any row or column and toggle the row or column.
+Each row is interpret as a binary number. return the largest sum of all row numbers.
+greedy: toggle each row MSB to 1. then choose columnwise, to make majority to 1.
+->>

+<<-870	Advantage Shuffle    		46.1%	Medium
+A[i]>B[i] to maximize number of advantage (permutation of A)
+greedy: sort A and use the min greater element for A (since it asks for ordering B cannot sort).
+->>

+<<-871	Minimum Number of Refueling Stops    		31.8%	Hard
+given a list of station with position and gas amount, the car starts at 0 with initial fuel. return the min number of refuel to reach target. can be approached using greedy or dp.
+greedy: put all reachable gas into pq, and choose the max. when there is no gas to add, return -1.
+dp: convert to equivalent problem dp[t] represent longest distance using t refuels.
+->>

 <<-881	Boats to Save People    		47.4%	Medium
 given array of people weight, boat has limit of max weight and most 2 people. return the min number of boats